 LIFT's Hexa is a short distance single-seater eVTOL designed to work much like shared scooter systems in urban areas do today.
-Users will be able to fly Hexa Aircraft between landing ports in urban areas, guided by instructions from a mobile app.
+Users will be able to fly Hexa between landing ports in urban areas, guided by instructions from a mobile app.
 Hexa will take off and land autonomously, making the flight experience seamless.
 LIFT plans on initially launching in 25 U.S citizens, and is already takin pre-sale reservations.

 Stage of Development

 Aircraft Type: Wingless VTOL, Intracity

 Range: 10-15 minutes of flight time